wrightben/codeeval/Robot Movements (JavaScript).md

 <br />

-Linear<br />
-In 2010, I created {Text}, a website for sharing regular expressions.
-The sharable urls contained both data and expressions.
-In 2012-13, I created BookmarkChess, a fully accessible (desktop, mobile), real-time chessboard that inspired the UX now delivered by sites like lichess.org and chess.com.
-BookmarkChess allowed for sharable chess experiences with the game state embedded in the url.
-I'm leveraging that previous experience when I shift from a grid metaphor (an array of arrays) into a linear metaphor (a single array) to create a space for my robot.
+I'm leveraging previous experience when I shift from a grid metaphor (an array of arrays) into a linear metaphor (a single array) to create a space for my robot.

-Approximating<br />
 My first solution let the robot generate random paths up to some limit.
 I chose a limit of 1500 for a 4x4 grid, which I now realize was a good approximation for the sum of valid + invalid paths ≈ 1087.